NethermindEth/Paprika/docs/design.md

 1. A separate type `StorageTreeStorageCell` is used to represent an entry in this massive storage trie.
 1. An entry of type `StorageTreeRootPageAddress` provides a page address where to jump to find the storage cells of the given account
 1. `StorageTreeStorageCells` create a usual Paprika trie, with the extraction of the nibble with the biggest count if needed as a separate page
-1. All the entries are stored in [NibbleBasedMap](#NibbleBasedMap), where a small hash `ushort` is used to represent the slot
+1. All the entries are stored in [SlottedArray](#SlottedArray), where a small hash `ushort` is used to represent the slot

 ## Learning materials